 \subsection{Case with two model parameters}

-To exhibit our calculation procedure and obtain preliminary insights for reference below, we start with a Bayesian analysis containing only two model parameters, the position $\phi_0$ and the width $\sigma$ of the perturbation $\delta V (\phi)$ on the background inflaton potential $V_{\rm b}(\phi)$.
+To exhibit our calculation procedure and obtain preliminary insights for reference below, we start from the Bayesian analysis with only two model parameters: the position $\phi_0$ and the width $\sigma$ of the perturbation $\delta V (\phi)$ on the background inflaton potential $V_{\rm b}(\phi)$.
 This means that the third parameter $A_0$ is fixed to be zero, in order to create a perfect plateau on $V_{\rm b}(\phi)$.
 The prior distributions of $\phi_0$ and $\sigma$ are listed in Table \ref{table.1}, but for better illustration, we will use $\log_{10}\sigma$ as the coordinate axes in all following figures, so $\log_{10}\sigma\in[-1.699,-1.569]$.

 The posterior distributions of $\phi_0$ and $\sigma$ are displayed in Fig. \ref{fig1}.
 At the $68\%$ CL, we have